ShailjaVerma18/Energy-Market-Statistical-Insights-Dashboard/README.md

   - Standard Deviation → `=STDEV.P(range)`
   - Skewness → `=SKEW(range)`
   - Kurtosis → `=KURT(range)`
-- Created basic visualizations such as histograms and scatter plots.

 ### **Outcome**
 - Quick statistical overview and validation of the same metrics calculated in Python and SQL.